Kairotic/mistakes/05_flotsam.md

 voltages - the digital tools many of us use daily in our lives at present.
 When we do this we see many differences between the design of these tools, how we interact with them, and their relationship to our bodies.
-One of the important strands of research on the WeavingCodes:CodingWeaves project turned out to be looking for how the design of weaving tools, having been honed over a long period of time
-- can inform the design of programming tools and help us with some of their limitations.
+One of the important strands of research on the WeavingCodes project turned out to be looking for how the design of weaving tools, having been honed over a long period of time - can inform the design of programming tools and help us with some of their limitations.

-Flotsam is a prototype screenless tangible programming language largely built from driftwood.
+Flotsam is a prototype screen-less tangible programming language largely built from driftwood.
 It was constructed in order to experiment with new types of "tangible hardware" for teaching children programming without the need for a screen.
 It is based on the same L